 Students who enroll in the Speech-Language Pathology Prerequisite (SLPP) program will be eligible to submit an application to GMercyU's and other SLP master’s programs after the first fall semester of the SLPP program and enroll in an SLP graduate program the following fall semester (assuming an offer of admission and completion of all prerequisite courses).

 Students may also tailor the program to fit their needs such as electing to take fewer courses each semester (1-2 courses/semester) or to begin the program during the spring or summer semester.
 Students who have completed one or more of the courses at a different institution may elect to enroll in only the courses they need to build eligibility for graduate school applications.

-The typical course sequence for students completing the full Speech-Language Pathology Prerequisite (SLPP) program in one year:
+Each course will be held during an accelerated term that runs for approximately 7 weeks.
+The typical course sequence for students completing the full Speech-Language Pathology Prerequisite (SLPP) program in one year is as follows:

 - SLP 410: Language Development (3 credits)